Hans Bethge (poet)

-Hans Bethge (9 January 1876 – 1 February 1946) was a German poet whose reputation abroad rests above all on the versions of the Tang dynasty poetry set in Mahler's Das Lied von der Erde.
+Hans Bethge (9 January 1876 – 1 February 1946) was a German poet whose reputation abroad rests above all on his free adaptations of Tang dynasty poetry set in Gustav Mahler's symphonic song cycle Das Lied von der Erde.
 The Max Eyth House in Kirchheim unter Teck houses a permanent exhibit of Hans Bethge's books, photographs and other artifacts, while his manuscripts are preserved at the Deutsches Literaturarchiv Marbach.

 Life

 Hans Bethge was born in 1876 in Dessau.
 He studied modern languages and philosophy at the universities of Halle, Erlangen and Geneva.
 After graduation, he spent two years as a teacher in Spain.
 In 1901, he set himself up as a freelance writer in Berlin.
 In 1943, at the height of the air campaign, he moved to the Swabian countryside where he spent his last years.

 Hans Bethge treasured friendships as well as all that was beautiful; many writers and artists were his friends, including the poet Prince Emil von Schoenaich-Carolath, the painters Willi Geiger and Karl Hofer, and the art historian Julius Meier-Gräfe, as well as other artists from the Worpswede artist colony.
 The Jugendstil painter Heinrich Vogeler illustrated three of his books, and the sculptor Wilhelm Lehmbruck, whose genius Bethge had recognized early on, made several portraits of him.

 He died in Göppingen in 1946, aged 70; he was buried in Kirchheim unter Teck.